Loading...

 Browse Study Guides on Amazon →As an Amazon Associate, we earn from qualifying purchases.

 Virginia requires ABO certification for opticians.
 An apprenticeship pathway is available.
-All licensing is managed through the Virginia Board for Hearing Aid Specialists and Opticians (DPOR).
+All licensing is managed through the Board for Hearing Aid Specialists and Opticians, Virginia Department of Professional and Occupational Regulation (DPOR).

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.